kevinharrisdentist

 Treatment Options

-The treatment is based on the severity and type of sleep apnea.
+The treatment is based on the severity and type of sleep apnea relief.
 Common methods include:

 • Lifestyle changes – weight loss, alcohol intake and sleeping habits.